mollybanks/A1-mollybanks/instructions.md

 Please spend **ten minutes** or more scanning all the chapters in D'lgnazio & Kline (2020).
 You will find many different types of data visualizations.
 Some types will be quite familiar to you - see, for example, the bar charts in chapter 6.
 Others might be new or unusual, such as the iceberg in chapter 7.

 ### 2 Find Two Data Visualizations on the Internet
 Browse the web and find two data visualizations that are **meaningful** to you.
-You might start, for example, at the [*New York Times*](http://nytimes.com) or [*Washington Post*](https://www.washingtonpost.com/) or other news source but any scientific, cultural, government, or commercial institution website in the U.S. or beyond is just fine.
+You might start, for example, at the [*New York Times*](http://nytimes.com) or [*Washington Post*](https://www.washingtonpost.com/) or other news source.
+That said, any scientific, cultural, government, or commercial institution website in the U.S. or beyond is just fine.

 As you consider possible data visualizations, consider the following questions, which come from  D'lgnazio & Kline (2020, chap.
 1):
 1. **Who**: Who or what institution produced the visualization?